epfl-ada/ada-2020-project-milestone-p3-p3_fraises-tagada/README.md

 **Organization within the team:**

-During the First week, Axel will dowload all datasets, manually create the partisanship dataset and merge them all.
+During the First week, Axel will download all datasets, manually create the partisanship dataset and select the states to consider in the analysis.
 Antoine and Nino will start analyzing the dataset and get used to Jekyll

 During the second week, Axel will perform a logistic regression to set search rates per year.
 Antoine and Nino will use this logistic regression to generate the first interactive figures and implement the linear regression.

 During the third week, Antoine and Nino will continue their analysis and include figures in the data story.
-All together we will record a nice pitch, and prepare the report.
+All together we will record a nice pitch.

+Edit: We found out that logistic regression would strongly bias our search rates, thus we changed the analysis using empirical search rates.

 **Questions for TAs**